GTAmodding/gta3script-specs/SPECIFICATION.md

 variable_name := ('$' | 'A'..'Z') {variable_char} ;
 ```

 A *variable reference* is a variable name optionally followed by an array subscript.
-Any character following the subscript should be ignored.
+Any character following the subscript shall be ignored.
 A subscript shall not happen more than once.

 ```
 subscript := '[' (variable_name | integer) ']' ;
 variable := variable_name [ subscript {variable_char} ] ;
 ```

+The type of a variable reference is the inner type of the variable name being referenced.

-The subscript may use a integer literal or another variable name of integer type.
+The subscript uses an integer literal or another variable name of integer type for indexing.

 The indexing is zero-based.

 The integer literal in a subscript must be positive.

-The type of a variable reference is the inner type of the variable name being referenced.
+The program is ill-formed if the array subscript uses a negative or out of bounds value for indexing.

 Parameters
 -----------------------